am1276/Group-Software---Treasure-hunt/README.md

   - left click to place main objective markers.
 These markers offer the most score and are what determines the length of a game; a player must deplete all main objectives to finish the game.
 Ideally, you should place main markers in places of importance for the player.
   - right click to place clue markers.
 These markers offer some score to the player when found and provide a clue to help find the main objective marker.
 Ideally, these markers should be placed in mere places of interest.
+Make sure you place enough clue markers down to avoid making the game too hard.
   - the activity log shows the gamekeeper what they have done in their session.
   - gamekeepers can submit their game configuration by pressing the submit button.
 They are prompted for a game name to distinguish between games in the database, the number of teams that will be playing and whether the gamekeeper would like to wipe their map of markers.